-Impact of Coordinated Entry: With funding through the CoC, Schenectady has developed a robust Coordinated Entry system focusing on rapidly and effectively housing the most vulnerable households - including those who experience unsheltered homelessness.
+Impact of Coordinated Entry: The Saratoga North Country CoC has developed a robust Coordinated Entry system focusing on rapidly and effectively housing the most vulnerable households.
 The CE system has strengthened communication and relationships across program types, and has empowered street outreach programs to more rapidly make appropriate referrals directly into permanent housing.
+Specifically, using available stimulus funding, the CoC was able to fund a multi-agency street outreach team that operates year-round, resulting in connecting more unsheltered households with housing through CE.
 The community continues to see the positive impact of CE, including more appropriate placements within PH and improved housing stability.

-Change in RRH capacity: The CoC was able to increase their RRH capacity by 81 beds this year.
+Change in RRH capacity: The CoC was able to increase their RRH capacity by 86 beds this year.
 Through the Coordinated Entry process, those experiencing unsheltered homelessness were prioritized for Rapid Rehousing beds.